Palestinians mass at Israel border to mark Gaza protest anniversary

 Breaking News Emails

-GAZA CITY, Gaza Strip — Thousands of Palestinians rallied at the Gaza-Israel border on Saturday to mark the first anniversary of a surge of protests, facing off against Israeli forces massed across the frontier.
+GAZA CITY, Gaza Strip — Tens of thousands of Palestinians gathered Saturday at rallying points near the Israeli border to mark the first anniversary of weekly protests in the Gaza Strip.

-Troops fired tear gas across the border and the Israeli military said some of the estimated 30,000 demonstrators threw rocks, grenades and burning tyres towards them.
+Troops fired tear gas across the border and the Israeli military said some of the estimated 30,000 demonstrators threw rocks, grenades and burning tires towards them.

 Palestinian activists clad in bright orange vests tried to keep people back, though some made it to the fence.